STITeam2020/Project_01/README.md

     │   messageDetails.php   ---->  view page of the details of a message │   phpliteadmin.php     ---->
     │   sentBox.php          ---->  the outbox
-    │   success.php          ---->  page indicate the succuess of operation
+    │   confirmation.php     ---->  page indicate the succuess of operation
     │   write.php            ---->  write a message commands
     │   writeMessagePage.php ---->  write a message view
     │